tdilauro/Simplified-wiki/DRMAutodiscoverySpecs.md

 The `drm:serverToken` tag contains information that may be useful in distinguishing between multiple DRM servers of the same type.

-This tag supports two optional attributes, `drm:href` and `drm:serverID`.
-The meaning of these attributes differ depending on the DRM scheme in use.
+The `drm:serverToken` element MAY contain a string leaf node.

+The `drm:serverToken` MAY contain a value for the `drm:href` attribute.

+The meaning of the values associated with `drm:serverToken` tag depends on the value of the `drm:type` attribute in the enclosing `drm:drm` tag.

+### `serverToken` under URMS

+When the URMS DRM scheme is in use, a `drm:serverToken` tag SHOULD be provided.
+If it is provided, both `drm:href` and a leaf node MUST be present.

-When the URMS DRM scheme is in use, the value of `drm:href` is the URL of the URMS Store that provides the resource.
-The value of `drm:serverID` is the ID of the URMS Store that provides the resource.
+The value of `drm:href` is the URL of the URMS Store that provides the resource.
+The string leaf node is the ID of the URMS Store that provides the resource.

+### `serverToken` under other DRM schemes.

-When the LCP or Adobe DRM schemes are in use, the value of `drm:href` and `drm:serverID` within a `drm:serverToken` tag are undefined.
+When the LCP or Adobe DRM schemes are in use, the meaning of the `drm:serverToken` tag is undefined.
+It SHOULD NOT be provided.

 # The DRM Scheme Registry